adrwxyz/classic.adrw.xyz/_posts/2014-09-30-launchpad-meets-hack-north-3-hypotheses-tested-hacking.md

 ---
-title:  "Launchpad Meets Hack the North: 3 Hypotheses We Tested While Hacking"
+title:  "3 Hypotheses We Tested at Hack the North"
 date:   2014-09-30 12:34:25
 permalink: /blog/launchpad-meets-hack-north-3-hypotheses-tested-hacking
 redirect_from: /blog/launchpad-meets-hack-north-3-hypotheses-tested-hacking/